xingchenzhang/xingchenzhang.github.io/_pages/vacancies.md

 Additionally, **self-funded PhD students are always welcome** and can apply at any time.
 Please send an email to me to discuss more details, e.g., research proposals.

+**<span style="color: red;">Academic entry requirements</span>**

+You should have obtained, or be about to obtain, a First or Upper Second Class UK Honours degree, or the equivalent qualifications gained outside the UK, in an appropriate area of science, engineering or technology.
+Applicants with a Lower Second Class degree will be considered if they also have Masters degree or have significant relevant non-academic experience.

+If English is not your first language you will need to meet the English language requirements and provide proof of proficiency prior to starting your programme of study.
+Click [here](https://www.exeter.ac.uk/study/englishlanguagerequirements/) for more information and a list of acceptable alternative tests。

 Visiting PhD students
 -------------